24 and 25 September 2019

 in the Church Center – opposite the UN, New York

-Civil society plays a key role in advocating and implementing much needed change.
-However, we are being threatened and our space to work dwindling.
-Human rights and environmental activists are being incarcerated or even killed.
-Civil Society must fight back and reclaim our space.
+Civil society plays a key role in advocating and implementing much needed change and to work on the structural causes of poverty and inequalities.
+However, we are being threatened and civic space to work is dwindling.
+Civil Society must fight back together and reclaim our space.

 - Civic Space (voices)